Talamantez/eeg-data-recorder/README.md

 eeg-data-recorder
 =================

+To use this eeg recorder, you need to have a MindWave Mobile headset and the following installed:

+- Ubuntu
+- Gort cli
+- node version 0.10.33 (node-serialport is dependent on this)
+- python 2.7
+- grunt
+- bower

+Clone the repo, then install dependencies with:
+'npm install && bower install'

+Then build the project with:
+'grunt --force' (jshint is being finicky, but it's okay to use --force in this case)

+Then, put the Headset into discoverable mode and type:
+'python connect-and-run.py'

+After the headset has connected and data starts reading out in the terminal, open your browser to localhost:3000 to see average data and a time-series readout.

+// BELOW ARE LEGACY INSTRUCTIONS

 Record your EEG data using Cylon.js and Mongoose.
 It works with Neurosky Mindwave Mobile and Ubuntu.

 This program is dependent on Gort (http://gort.io/), mongoDB (http://docs.mongodb.org/manual/installation/), Node Version Manager (https://github.com/creationix/nvm), so install those first.